Samsung Galaxy Z Flip 5 Review: More Than A Style Icon

 The big cover display is a gamechanger

-It would have been easier for Samsung to simply let users run the entire phone from its new 3.4-inches Flex Window, just how Motorola does it with the Razr 40 Ultra.
-However, some thought was given in designing the cover display and I am glad to see it run an optimised interface that offers limited functionality.
+It would have been easier for Samsung to simply let users run the entire phone from its new 3.4-inches Flex Window, just as Motorola does with the Razr 40 Ultra.
+However, some thought was given to designing the cover display and I am glad to see it run an optimised interface that offers limited functionality.
 After all, there should be an incentive to experience the nicer, bigger and more practical main display.

-Nonetheless, back to the Flex Window.
-The idea of this new larger cover display is to let you quickly glance at messages or mail notifications and do quick replies with a compact QWERTY keyboard.
-It does that very well and 99 per cent of the time, I never found myself flipping open the Galaxy Z Flip 5 to reply to a WhatsApp message or making a call while on the move.
+Coming back to the Flex Window, the idea of the new (and larger) cover display is to let you quickly glance at messages or mail notifications and give quick replies with a compact QWERTY keyboard.
+It does this task quite well and about 99 per cent of the time, I never found myself flipping open the Galaxy Z Flip 5 to reply to a WhatsApp message or make a call while on the move.

-I had enabled the Samsung Labs feature from the Settings menu to allow some apps to run in a scaled-down version and that gives me access to a compact version of WhatsApp, Messages and even YouTube!
-It is funny to watch YouTube videos on a tiny screen but there’s an uncanny satisfaction in doing that (it sounds weird, but you should try it out).
-And if you feel adventurous, just download the Good Lock app from Galaxy Store and after fiddling with the settings, you can run almost all apps and games on the cover display.
-But don’t put the blame on us for getting you addicted.
+I enabled the Samsung Labs feature from the Settings menu to allow some apps to run in a scaled-down version.
+This gave me access to a compact version of WhatsApp, Messages and even YouTube!
+It is funny to watch YouTube videos on a tiny screen but there’s an uncanny satisfaction in doing so (it sounds weird, but you should try it out).
+And if you feel adventurous, just download the Good Lock app from the Galaxy Store and, after fiddling with the settings, you can run almost all apps and games on the cover display.

 But the Galaxy Z Flip 5 is more than its cover display.
 The primary 6.7-inch display is one of the best screens you can get on a premium smartphone.
 It’s a vibrant AMOLED panel with a varying refresh rate between 1Hz and 120Hz.
-In typical Samsung fashion, the display is tuned to make your WhatsApp chat lists or your Instagram feed look bright and jolly.
+In typical Samsung fashion, the display is tuned to make your WhatsApp chats or Instagram feed look bright and jolly.
 The taller aspect ratio results in thick black letterboxes when watching conventional 16:9 videos but it is a big relief when scrolling through lists or menus.
-The Ultra-Thin Glass (UTG) along with the pre-installed screen protector promises to survive the rough outdoors and everyday abuse, as long as you exercise caution.
+The Ultra-Thin Glass (UTG), along with the pre-installed screen protector, promises to survive the rough outdoors and everyday use, so long as you exercise caution.

 No compromises on performance

-The Snapdragon 8 Gen 2 for Galaxy had proven its mettle on the Galaxy S23 series, and it carries its reliable performance and great power efficiency over to the Galaxy Z Flip 5.
-Samsung’s One UI 5.1 is well optimised to extract every bit of performance in the most efficient manner and it is evident in the way it runs.
-Whether you stick to the basics (using WhatsApp, checking emails, making calls, paying online and doing casual photography) or perform demanding tasks (like gaming, shooting videos, spending hours on social media and video conferencing), the Galaxy Z Flip 5 doesn’t shed a drop of sweat.
-In the pleasant monsoon temperatures, I haven’t observed the phone heating up uncontrollably even while gaming.
+The Snapdragon 8 Gen 2 chip had proven its mettle on the Galaxy S23 series, and it carries its reliable performance and great power efficiency over to the Galaxy Z Flip 5.
+Samsung’s One UI 5.1 is well-optimised to extract every bit of performance in the most efficient manner and this is evident in the way it runs.
+Whether you stick to the basics (using WhatsApp, checking emails, making calls, doing online payments or partaking in casual photography) or perform demanding tasks (like gaming, shooting videos, spending hours on social media and video conferencing), the Galaxy Z Flip 5 doesn’t shed a drop of sweat.
+In the pleasant monsoon temperatures, I haven’t observed the phone uncontrollably heating up even while gaming.

-Most of the matured performance is attributed to the One UI experience and in today’s world, Samsung offers the most polished Android experience.
-There are still loads to customise and truckloads of hidden smart features to play with, but nothing is shoved into your face.
+Most of the matured performance is attributed to the One UI experience and in 2023, Samsung offers the most polished Android experience.
+There are still lots of things to customise and truckloads of hidden smart features to play with, but nothing is shoved into your face.
 It’s all optional.
-I personally like the aesthetical choices One UI makes in its interface design.
-The Flip 5’s One UI is based on Android 13 and Samsung promises to deliver four major OS updates and five years of security patches, thereby keeping the phone relevant until the year 2028.
+I personally like the aesthetical choices One UI makes with its interface design.
+The Flip 5’s One UI is based on Android 13 and Samsung promises to deliver four major OS updates and five years of security patches, thereby keeping the phone relevant until 2028.

-The Flip 5 has also been performing great when it concerns network performance.
+You also shouldn’t face any issues with the Flip 5’s network performance.
 I had no connectivity issues on Airtel’s 5G network, getting download speeds upwards of 600Mbps.
-The call quality has been as good as the network allows.
+The call quality is also top-notch.

-It is not an entirely pleasant experience though.
+However, not everything is as rosy.
 The audio out of the stereo loudspeaker system is good enough for daily use but not on the same levels as the Galaxy S23 Ultra.
 The haptic feedback also feels a notch below the Galaxy Z Fold 5 and the Galaxy S23 series.
-Samsung’s keyboard doesn’t provide the most comfortable typing experience and you need to install Gboard separately to get typing comfortably.
+Samsung’s keyboard doesn’t provide the most comfortable typing experience and you need to install Gboard separately for typing comfortably.

 Social media ‘tuned’ cameras

-You read that right.
-The cameras on the Samsung Galaxy Z Flip 5 are tuned in a way to take photos that need no more tinkering before posting on social media.
-This may be good for most people who love bright and colouful photos on all occasions but not so for those seeking professional-grade imaging.
-There are two 12-megapixel cameras on the back (or front, considering this is a flip phone?) with a generic wide and an ultra-wide lens combo.
+The cameras on the Samsung Galaxy Z Flip 5 are tuned in a way to take photos that need no more tinkering before being posted on social media.
+This may be good for most people who love bright and colourful photos on all occasions but not so much for those seeking professional-grade imaging.
+There are two 12-megapixel cameras on the back (or front, considering this is a flip phone?) with a combination of generic wide and ultra-wide lenses.

 The main camera is the best one on the Flip 5 that puts up a fine show of great tuning.
-The colour saturation is on the higher side but the white balance, exposure management and noise control are spot on.
+The colour saturation is on the higher side (as is the case with most Samsung phones) but the white balance, exposure management and noise control are spot on.
 Daylight photos look amazing and the same can be said for the ones shot at night, although they tend to deviate from reality.
 You are always bound to get a visually appealing iteration of what you see on the viewfinder, especially at night.

 View this post on Instagram

-The Flip 5’s party trick, however, is selfies.
-You have a 10-megapixel selfie camera nestled in the main display whose photos look good enough, showcasing good skin tones, well-balanced exposure and a decent dynamic range.
-However, when folded shut, the Galaxy Z Flip 5 offers its dual 12-megapixel camera for selfies, which naturally takes the highest quality selfies of any phone in its class.
+The Flip 5’s party trick, however, is the way it captures selfies.
+You have a 10-megapixel selfie camera nestled in the main display that captures great pictures, showcasing good skin tones, well-balanced exposure and a decent dynamic range.
+However, when folded shut, the Galaxy Z Flip 5 offers its dual 12-megapixel camera for selfies, which naturally takes the highest quality of selfies possible on any phone in its segment.
 The same benefits extend to selfie videos, which showcase great dynamic range, good noise suppression and impressive exposure controls.
-The video recording performance is as good as an iPhone 14, even in 4K at 60 fps settings.
-Set it down in a half-folded state and you get a tripod-like effect in your videos and photos, which is a great benefit with Flip 5.
+The video recording performance can rival the iPhone 14, even in 4K at 60 fps.
+Set it down in a half-folded state and you get a tripod-like effect in your videos and photos, which is a pretty cool benefit of using the Flip 5.

 Galaxy Z Flip 5 review: The final verdict

 The Samsung Galaxy Z Flip 5 is easily the biggest upgrade since the Galaxy Z Flip 3.
-From a technical perspective, it has got the fastest mobile chipset, an all-day battery life, a pair of good cameras and a premium user experience.
+From a technical perspective, it has got the fastest smartphone chipset, an all-day battery life and a pair of good cameras, all of which culminate to offer a premium user experience.
 These improvements alone make a strong case for upgrading to the Galaxy Z Flip 5, even if you got the Flip 4 last year.
-The cover display and the improved battery life are the key upgrades that we sought, and Samsung delivered.
+The cover display and the improved battery life are the key upgrades we were looking for and Samsung has truly delivered on that front.

-However, the Galaxy Z Flip 5 will be more sought after than its predecessors and the reason behind boils down to its style-conscious approach.
-The Flip 5 flaunts a bold identity that no other flip smartphone dares, not even the Razr 40 Ultra.
-It’s got this big and unique cover display but the software doesn’t allow it to overshadow the nicer folding display.
+However, the main reason why the Galaxy Z Flip 5 will be more sought after than its predecessors has to do with its style-conscious approach.
+The Flip 5 flaunts a bold identity that no other flip smartphone can dare of boasting, not even the Razr 40 Ultra.
+It’s got this big and unique cover display but the software doesn’t allow it to overshadow the superior folding display.
 The design is glitzy and the build quality is solid.
-And, you can fold it shut once you want to stow it away.
-How satisfying!
+What’s not to love?

 In a world of boring iPhones and Galaxy S23s, the Samsung Galaxy Z Flip 5 is a style icon with an air of exclusivity that lets you break free of monotony.
 With the added dose of practicality now, we can recommend it blindly.